 For the evolution of the protocol stack, it is important to know which network impairments exist and potentially need to be worked around.
 While classical network measurement tools are often focused on absolute performance values, PATHspider performs A/B testing between two different protocols or different protocol extensions to perform controlled experiments of protocol-dependent connectivity problems as well as differential treatment.

-PATHspider is a framework for performing and analyzing these measurements, while the actual A/B test can be easily customized.
-This documentation describes the architecture of PATHspider, the plugins available and how to use and develop the plugins.
+PATHspider is a framework for performing and analyzing these measurements, while the actual A/B tests can be easily customized.
+This documentation describes the architecture of PATHspider, the plugins available and how to use and develop and package the plugins.

 Table of Contents¶